Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 ### Step 3.3: removing holes

-The cause of the holes is obvious — by adding blocks to random walls of the room, we can (randomly) move in a circle, leaving a hole in the center.
+The cause of the holes is  clear — by adding blocks to random walls of the room, we might (randomly) move in a circle, leaving a hole in the center.

 Rooms with holes are neither good nor bad by themselves — it depends on their purpose — why we create them.
 In our case, such rooms can complicate the generator, especially its debugging.
 So let's get rid of them.